 Application Deadline: December 27, 2016

 Crisis Leadership in Higher Education applications are processed through Harvard Kennedy School.
+Applications may be submitted after the deadline and will be considered if space remains.
 Please see the HKS website for detailed information on fee, payment, and cancellation policies.

 A jointly-designed program from the Harvard Graduate School of Education and the Harvard Kennedy School.

 Faculty Chair, Dutch Leonard discusses Crisis Leadership in Higher Education.

 Crisis Leadership in Higher Education focuses on the strategic and operational issues that arise when preparing for, responding to, and recovering from a crisis — from on-campus violence to natural disasters to controversial statements or actions by faculty and staff.

 It is impossible to control whether a crisis will happen at your institution, but you can control the way you react to it.
 Organizations must improvise and innovate — usually under acute time pressure and high stress — making it critical to know how to respond, manage, survive, and recover with minimal damage.
 The quality of your response will have a lasting impact on institutional community, culture, and reputation.